SallyTYT/XNET-CAN-Signal-Logger/README.md

 # XNET-CAN-Signal-Logger

-Logging over 1000 channels * 1000 Hz CAN data to TDMS files.
+Logging over 1000 channels * 100 Hz CAN data with bus load over 90% to TDMS files.

-Developed with LabVIEW 2021 (32bit)
+Developed with LabVIEW 2021 SP1 (32bit)

 ## Use the Logger